Mbed-TLS/mbedtls-test/developer_guide.md

 ## Validating changes

-There is to continuous integration on the `mbedtls-test` repository (except a DCO check for the rare external contributions).
+There is no continuous integration on the `mbedtls-test` repository (except a DCO check for the rare external contributions).
 Therefore, whenever you change the code, you must run some test jobs manually.
 What to run depends on what you're changing.

 As discussed in [“Versioning”](#versioning), remember that the `mbedtls-test` repository must work not only with `development`, but also with LTS branches and with older branches.